 - Traffic Wales: 0300 123 1213 or 999

 - Northern Ireland: 999

-Highways England offer guidance on what to do in the event of a breakdown.
+National Highways offer guidance on what to do in the event of a breakdown.

 The DVSA and DEFRA now consider it illegal to transport horses on board a horsebox being either lifted or straight-bar towed behind a recovery vehicle.
 The only exception to this might be to move the vehicle a very short distance to enable safe transfer of the horses to fresh transport.
 Only DEFRA approved transporters may carry out this transport.